hubzero/autohub/README.md

 Your browser should not complain of an insecure connection.
 It will complain if you use `localhost` instead though, hence the edit to `/etc/hosts`.

-After logging in as `admin`, you may be prompted to change your password.

 ## Make your own custom Vagrant box